jupyter/nbconvert/docs/source/architecture.rst

    To produce HTML corresponding to the looks of the classic notebook, one can use the ``classic`` template by passing ``--template classic`` to the command line.

-The nbconvet template system has been completely revamped with nbconvert 6.0 to allow for greater extensibility.
+The nbconvert template system has been completely revamped with nbconvert 6.0 to allow for greater extensibility.
 Nbconvert templates can now be installed as third-party packages and are automatically picked up by nbconvert.